icariohealth/Backbone.Manager/README.md

 Backbone.Manager is a state-based routing/control manager for Backbone.
 It removes direct dependency on the router, and instead provides a standard control mechanism for url updates and state-change handling.

 ## Usage
-A Backbone.Manager instance is created by providing a router _(required)_: `new Backbone.Manager(router)`.
+A Backbone.Manager instance is created by providing a router _(required)_ to the constructor: `new Backbone.Manager(router)`.
 If you're creating multiple Manager instances, It's recommended to just share a single instance of a router between them.
+#### Goals
+* Intuitive state Change

 ### States
 The `states` definition is the foundation of the Manager.
 It consists of state names paired with definitions for that state.
 States basicaly fall into one of two categories:
 - Directly-related to an url
 - Completely independent from urls

-Which category it is, is controlled by the state having a url definition:
+Which category a state falls under is controlled by the state being provided with an url definition:
 ```
 states:
   urlState: